Chorus-bdd/Chorus/pages/builtInHandlers/Processes/ProcessesHandlerQuickStart.md

+---
+layout: page
+title: Processes Handler Quick Start
+---

-Let's imagine you are writing a feature called Publisher Test
-This has a scenario in which you want to start a publisher process, which publishes some messages.
+Let's imagine you are writing a feature called Publisher Test This has a scenario in which you want to start a publisher process, which publishes some messages.

 ###Create a feature file and import the Processes Handler###